Meditation on the Contemporary City

 Firstly, the XL series, existing out of the 29 globes organised in a grid, is the result of the coming together of two hands.
 Considered as a visual narrative of two foreigners in unknown territory, the story is an attempt of grasping the present time and space during the voyage and depicts the superposition and accumulation of content and memories.
 The personal interpretation of an alienated ‘now’ is confronted with the extra-large collective perception of reality.

-Secondly, the hand drawn XS series, complement the ‘XL Travelogue’.
-The extra-small series exists out of 11 distinctive isometric manifestos which comment on situations which occurred repeatedly throughout our stay in Japan.
-They seek to address multiple observed social manifestations and controversies which are highly-present in our contemporary society such as: loneliness, crowdedness, alienation, familiarity, exoticism and proximity.
+Secondly, the hand drawn XS series, complements the ‘XL Travelogue’.
+The extra-small series exists out of 11 isometric manifestos which comment on situations that occurred repeatedly throughout our stay in Japan.
+They seek to address multiple observed social manifestations and controversies which are highly-present in society such as: loneliness, crowdedness, alienation, familiarity, exoticism and proximity.

 Drawing of the Year 2017